-Last updated: 9 November 2021
+Last updated: 1 July 2021

-- Commencing 13 March 2020 and extending until 31 December 2021, temporary MBS telehealth items have been made available to help reduce the risk of community transmission of COVID-19 and provide protection for patients and health care providers.
-What colour is this - The temporary MBS telehealth items are available to GPs, medical practitioners, specialists, consultant physicians, nurse practitioners, participating midwives, allied health providers and dental practitioners in the practice of oral and maxillofacial surgery. - It is a legislative requirement that GPs and Other Medical Practitioners (OMPs) working in general practice can only perform a telehealth service where they have an established clinical relationship with the patient, with limited exemptions.
-Further exemptions to this requirement were introduced in July 2021. - From 1 July 2021, the broad range of temporary GP and OMP telephone attendances were replaced with a smaller number of telephone items.
-Longer telephone items for mental health treatment will continue to be available until 31 December 2021. - From 16 July 2021, additional MBS items were introduced for GP and OMP telephone services lasting 20 minutes or more to people living in locations currently declared to be a COVID-19 hot-spot by the Commonwealth Chief Medical Officer. - A service may only be provided by telehealth where it is safe and clinically appropriate to do so. - The temporary MBS telehealth items are for out-of-hospital patients. - GP and OMP COVID-19 telehealth services are eligible for MBS incentive payments when provided as bulk billed services to Commonwealth concession card holders and children under 16 years of age. - All providers are expected to obtain informed financial consent from patients prior to charging private fees for COVID-19 telehealth services. - A patient must assign their right to a Medicare benefit to an eligible provider by signing a completed assignment of benefit form.
+- Commencing 13 March 2020 and extending until 31 December 2021, temporary MBS telehealth items have been made available to help reduce the risk of community transmission of COVID-19 and provide protection for patients and health care providers. - The temporary MBS telehealth items are available to GPs, medical practitioners, specialists, consultant physicians, nurse practitioners, participating midwives, allied health providers and dental practitioners in the practice of oral and maxillofacial surgery. - It is a legislative requirement that GPs and Other Medical Practitioners (OMPs) working in general practice can only perform a telehealth service where they have an established clinical relationship with the patient, with limited exemptions.
+Further exemptions to this requirement were introduced on 1 July 2021. - In addition, the broad range of temporary GP and OMP telephone attendances were replaced with a smaller number of telephone items as of 1 July 2021.
+Longer telephone items for mental health treatment will continue to be available until 31 December 2021. - A service may only be provided by telehealth where it is safe and clinically appropriate to do so. - The temporary MBS telehealth items are for out-of-hospital patients. - GP and OMP COVID-19 telehealth services are eligible for MBS incentive payments when provided as bulk billed services to Commonwealth concession card holders and children under 16 years of age. - All providers are expected to obtain informed financial consent from patients prior to charging private fees for COVID-19 telehealth services. - A patient must assign their right to a Medicare benefit to an eligible provider by signing a completed assignment of benefit form.